lsmaker/LSMakerModule/README.md

 #include "MyModule.h"

 void MyModule::init(void){
-  //Put here the code you want to be executed when the module is attached to the LSMaker scheduler.
+  //Put here the code you want to be executed when the module is attached to
+  //the LSMaker scheduler.
 }

 void MyModule::execute(void){
   //Put here the code of you want to be executed periodically.
-This method will be called by the LSMaker scheduler automatically.
-The calling frequency is as soon as possible by default (62.5 us more or less).
-However, this behaviour can be modified if a period (in microseconds) is provided when the module is attached to the LSMaker scheduler.
+This method will
+  //be called by the LSMaker scheduler automatically.
+The calling frequency is
+  //as soon as possible by default (62.5 us more or less).
+However, this
+  //behaviour can be modified if a period (in microseconds) is provided when //the module is attached to the LSMaker scheduler.
 }

 void MyModule::destroy(void){
-  //Put here the code you want to be executed when the module is detached from the LSMaker scheduler.
+  //Put here the code you want to be executed when the module is detached from
+  //the LSMaker scheduler.
 }

 String MyModule::getModuleName{
   //In this case, we should return a unique string that identifies the module.
-The module class name is often used as unique identifier but other conventions can be used. return "MyModule";
+  //The module class name is often used as unique identifier but other
+  //conventions can be used.
+  return "MyModule";
 }